ARaveala/ft_transendence_dev_docu/Project_overview.md

 On the computers of your campus, you may access the container software in rootless mode for security reasons.
 This could lead to the following extra constraints:
+✅ You can use Docker (or Podman, containerd)
+❌ But you won’t have root access
+✅ Your project must adapt to rootless-mode limitations, like:
+- No access to privileged host folders
+- Limited networking
+- No bind-mounted volumes between host & container unless permissions match
 • Your runtime needs to be located in /goinfre or /sgoinfre.
 • You are not able to use “bind-mount volumes” between the host and the container if non-root UIDs are used in the container.